Welcome to post 5 in the series: Gene-Testing to Inform ADHD Drug Therapy.

 Because drugs can interact with each other to the detriment of all—and there is often little data in the literature on these interactions—selecting an additional drug and determining its dosage is even trickier.

-Knowing that the additional drug is metabolized by one of the drug-response genes is helpful, because it is possible for drugs to “gang-up”—thus overwhelming the body’s ability to metabolize them, with all sorts of consequences.
+Knowing that the additional drug is metabolized by one of the drug-response genes is helpful.
+Why?
+Because drugs can “gang-up”—thus overwhelming the body’s ability to metabolize them.
+This comes with all sorts of consequences.

 As I’ve emphasized above, many factors beyond genetics influence the outcome of drug therapy.
 Many of these factors remain unknown to us, such that we are operating in partial darkness in the best of circumstances.